-Students in the Interfaces training Program enroll in three or more of seven hands-on graduate laboratory courses taught by interdisciplinary teams of faculty members who will introduce students to state-of-the-art techniques studying living systems across physical scales from molecules to the whole organism.
+Students in the Interfaces Graduate Training Program must complete three or more of seven hands-on graduate laboratory courses taught by interdisciplinary teams of faculty members who will introduce students to state-of-the-art techniques studying living systems across physical scales from molecules to the whole organism.
 These labs introduce students to multi-scale techniques for measuring, imaging, manipulating and analyzing living systems.

 The laboratory courses have been designed to train students for modern research opportunities in integrative, multi-scale, biomedical science.
 An important goal of the Interfaces Graduate Training Program is not only to provide state-of-the-art interdisciplinary training but also to expose students to the language, culture, and technology of other disciplines and help them become effective cross-disciplinary collaborators and leaders.
 Courses taken toward the degree should be taken for a letter grade.